Apollys/EPI-Variants-Solutions/Ch_17_Greedy_Algorithms/Readme.md

 **\[Example Problem] Three sum problem - given an array and a target sum, find if any three values in the array sum to the target sum.
 Repeated uses of the same element are allowed.**

 Note: this is the example problem, not the variant.
 I wanted to start with it because there is a much simpler algorithm than the book's algorithm that has the same time complexity.
-You can just iterate through pairs of values a\[i], a\[j] in the array, at each step checking if the missing value to make the target sum exists in the array (targete_sum - a\[i] - a\[j]).
+You can just iterate through pairs of values a\[i], a\[j] in the array, at each step checking if the missing value to make the target sum exists in the array (target_sum - a\[i] - a\[j]).
 This existence check can be done in O(1) time with a hash set of values in the array.

 This gives us O(n<sup>2</sup>) time for the pairwise iteration and O(n) time for the hash set.
 Now, the book claims their algorithm uses O(1) space, but they sorted the input - so it's not really O(1) space.
 They're re-using the O(n) input space to organize the data in a different way, and if the input were `const` then they would need to explicitly allocate an extra O(n) space for the sorted array.